sergioSEa/lonely_scripts/Multiple_Origins_ND3_174-2020/README.md

-Scripts Multiple origins of a frameshift insertion in a mitochondrial gene in birds and turtles Sergio Andreu-Sanchez,, Wanjun Chen, Josefin Stiller, Guojie Zhang.
+Scripts from **Multiple origins of a frameshift insertion in a mitochondrial gene in birds and turtles** Sergio Andreu-Sanchez,, Wanjun Chen, Josefin Stiller, Guojie Zhang.

 All scripts here presented were written by S. Andreu-Sanchez.